Home

 WEEKLY PRAYER

-We give thanks for the glimpses we catch of You unexpectedly
+We give thanks for the unshakeable truths on which we can stand firm.

 ECO SNIPPET